-- (a) The type and extent of benefits to be obtained from the borrowing; - (b) The length of time the benefits will be received; - (c) The beneficiaries of the acquisition or development; - (d) The impact of interest and redemption payments on both current and forecasted property tax and services revenue; - (e) The current and future capacity of the property tax base and rendering of services to pay for borrowings and the rate of growth of the property tax base and services; - (f) Likely movements in interest rates for variable rate borrowings; - (g) Other current and projected sources of funds; - (h) Competing demands for funds; and - (i) Timing of money market interest rate movements and the long term rates on the interest rate curve. - 10.3.2 The Municipality will, in general, seek to limit its dependence on borrowings in order to minimise future revenue committed to debt servicing and redemption charges.
+- The type and extent of benefits to be obtained from the borrowing; - (b) The length of time the benefits will be received; - The beneficiaries of the acquisition or development; - The impact of interest and redemption payments on both current and (d) forecasted property tax and services revenue; - The current and future capacity of the property tax base and rendering of (e) services to pay for borrowings and the rate of growth of the property tax (f) - Likely movements in interest rates for variable rate borrowings; - Other current and projected sources of funds; (g) (h) - Competing demands for funds; and - Timing of money market interest rate movements and the long term (i) rates on the interest rate curve. - The Municipality will, in general, seek to limit its dependence on borrowings in orderto minimise future revenue committed to debt servicing and redemption charges.
 The Municipality may only borrow funds, in terms of the Municipal Finance Management Act, for the purpose of acquiring assets, improving facilities or infrastructure to provide service delivery. - 10.3.3 Greater Letaba Local Municipality may incur long term debt only for the purpose of Capital expenditure on infrastructure, property, plant or equipment to be used for the purpose of achieving the objects of Local Government as set out in section 152 of the Constitution.

-- 10.3.4 The use of external loans should be limited to financing infrastructure where a return can be realised from tariffs to service the debt, or major infrastructure exceeding R10 million for a single project, with long term benefits to the community as a whole, where indirect revenue streams are evident. - 10.3.5 The current gearing for external loans should not exceed the 50% mark (total outstanding debt + total operating revenue less conditional grants).
-However, if investment in infrastructure is needed to stimulate economic development with clear benefits for the community as a whole over the short and medium term, then the gearing ratio may exceed the 50% mark provided that interest and redemption to service external loans shall not exceed 20% of total operating.
+- The use of external loans should be limited to financing infrastructure where a return can be realised from tariffs to service the debt, or major infrastructure exceeding R10 million for a single project, with long term benefits to the community as a whole, where indirect revenue streams are evident. - The current gearing for external loans should not exceed the 50% mark (total 10.3.5 outstanding debt + total operating revenue less conditional grants).
+However, if investment in infrastructure is needed to stimulate economic development with clearbenefits for the community as a whole over the short and medium term, then the gearing ratio may exceed the 50% mark provided that interest and redemption to service external loans shall not exceed 20% of total operating.

-10.4 CONTROL AND MONITORING BORROWINGS
+CONTROL AND MONITORING BORROWINGS 10.4

-- 10.4.1 A proper record must be kept and maintained of all the borrowings made, indicating at least the Institution, Borrowing amount, Interest rate, Start date, Closing date, Redemption amount, Interest amount and the purpose on the borrowing. - 10.4.2 Repayment schedules received from the borrowing institutions must be checked to verify the correctness of the repayments.
+- 10.4.1 A proper record must be kept and maintained of all the borrowings made, indicating at least the Institution, Borrowing amount, Interest rate, Start date, Closing date, Redemption amount, Interest amount and the purpose on the - 10.4.2 Repayment schedules received from the borrowing institutions must be checked to verify the correctness of the repayments.
 Repayment of Interest and redemption must be done in time to avoid penalty interest.
+10.5

-10.5 REPORTING
+REPORTING